 In Study 1, participants frequently endorsed sacrificing an unknown bystander to kill an enemy, many assuming the bystander was also an enemy.
 Different people may have differing prior beliefs about the chances of a random person in a warzone being a combatant.
-Therefore, we directly manipulated the likelihood that the unknown bystander is a civilian in the vignette by giving a precise percentage the bystander was an enemy or civilian.
+Therefore, we directly manipulated the likelihood of the unknown bystander being a civilian in the vignette by giving a precise percentage that the bystander was an enemy or civilian.
 We again measured participant's endorsement of the bombing with the same measured used in Study 1a.
-Preregistered: aspredicted.org/RDM\ABG.
+Preregistered: aspredicted.org/RDM_ABG.

 Participants were 309 adult American MTurkers, with twelve (3.9%) excluded for failing a competence check, leaving 297 (Table 1).
-We aimed for >250 participants, a minimum for stable correlations [29].
-A sensitivity analysis using G\Power 3 [30] showed

-376 80% power to detect effect sizes of OR=0.66 in a binary logistic regression.
-Participants read 377 the unidentified bystander vignette from Study 1, except we manipulated the percentage likelihood the bystander was a member of ISIS from 0% to 100% in 10% increments (e.g., 378 379 "there is a 70% chance they are ISIS, 30% chance they are a civilian").
-Additionally, we 380 changed the ISIS target from a chemical weapons maker to an ISIS leader (see supplement 381 for full text).
-We predicted that participants would rate sacrifice increasingly acceptable as 382 the chance they are ISIS increased, but a substantial number (50%) would sacrifice even at 383 maximal uncertainty.
-As in Study 1, we asked about firing endorsement as a binary yes/no 384 question and as a 7-point Likert item for the acceptability of firing.
-We also asked the same 385 manipulation check questions, with one change: instead of asking how deserving of death 386 each person was, we asked how appropriate each target would be.
-Specifically, "If the [ISIS 387 leader/unknown person] was alone in the farmhouse, would they be an appropriate target for 388 the pilot to fire on?" with a Likert response between 1 (Not at all appropriate) and 7 (Very 389 appropriate).
+We aimed for >250 participants, a minimum for stable correlations [31].
+A sensitivity analysis using GPower 3 [32] showed 80% power to detect effect sizes of OR = 0.66 in a binary logistic regression.
+Participants read the unidentified bystander vignette from Study 1, except we manipulated the percentage likelihood the bystander was a member of ISIS from 0% to 100% in 10% increments (e.g., "there is a 70% chance they are ISIS, 30% chance they are a civilian").
+Additionally, we changed the ISIS target from a chemical weapons maker to an ISIS leader (see S1 File for full text).
+We predicted that participants would rate sacrifice increasingly acceptable as the chance they are ISIS increased, but a substantial number (50%) would sacrifice even at maximal uncertainty.
+As in Study 1, we asked about firing endorsement as a binary yes/no question and as a 7-point Likert item for the acceptability of firing.
+We also asked the same manipulation check questions, with one change: instead of asking how deserving of death each person was, we asked how appropriate each target would be.
+Specifically, "If the [ISIS leader/unknown person] was alone in the farmhouse, would they be an appropriate target for the pilot to fire on?" with a Likert response between 1 (Not at all appropriate) and 7 (Very appropriate).

-391 When asked whether or not they endorsed the bombing, people were more willing to 392 bomb as the likelihood the bystander was ISIS increased in a binary logistic regression model, odds ratio $\chi^2(1,N=297)=29.5$ , p<.001, (OR)=1.02, 95% CI[1.01,1.03], McFadden's 393 394 $R^2$ =.07 (Fig 4).
-When probability was 50%, close to half (40.0%) endorsed firing (95%) 395 CI[21.1, 61.3]); at 40% probability a minority endorsed firing (25.9%, 95% CI[11.1, 46.3]).
-396 This pattern shows even under uncertainty, many people still choose to bomb at rates similar 397 to Study 1a.
-Additionally, at 100% probability the bystander was a civilian, nonetheless 398 30.3% agreed to bomb, comparable to the innocent civilian condition in Study 1a (23.1%).
-399 When rating the acceptability of firing on a 1-7 scale, bombing was similarly rated more 400 acceptable as the likelihood the bystander was ISIS increased in a linear regression
+When asked whether or not they endorsed the bombing, people were more willing to bomb as the likelihood the bystander was ISIS increased in a binary logistic regression model, odds ratio $\chi^2(1,N = 297) = 29.5$, p < .001, (OR) = 1.02, 95% CI[1.01,1.03], McFadden's R2 = .07 (Fig 4).
+When probability was 50%, close to half (40.0%) endorsed firing (95% CI[21.1, 61.3]); at 40% probability a minority endorsed firing (25.9%, 95% CI[11.1, 46.3]).
+This pattern shows